prog4biol/pfb2019/problemsets/Python_04_problemset.md

 11. Write a new script to create a list with the following data  `['ATGCCCGGCCCGGC','GCGTGCTAGCAATACGATAAACCGG', 'ATATATATCGAT','ATGGGCCC']`.
 Use a `for` loop to iterate through each element of this list and:
    - Print out each element.
-   - Print out the length and the sequence.
+   - Print out the length and the sequence, separared by a tab.
 The output should look like:

    ```
    14	ATGCCCGGCCCGGC